ABO Incompatibility

 ABO incompatibility is one of the diseases which can cause jaundice.

-ABO incompatibility happens when a mother's blood type is O, and her baby's blood type is A or B. The mother's immune system may react and make antibodies against her baby's red blood cells.
+ABO incompatibility happens when a mother's blood type is O and her baby's blood type is A or B. Because mother and baby have different blood types, the mother's immune system may react and make antibodies against her baby's red blood cells.
 The consequences and treatment are similar to Rhesus disease.

-See the KidsHealth page on jaundice in babies.
+See the KidsHealth page on jaundice in babies for more information

 Call Healthline on 0800 611 116 any time of the day or night for free health advice when you need it